(Applicable to orders placed or accepted on or after 01.02.2022)

 2.2 The Company will not accept orders which are less than the Minimum Order Value (but may waive this requirement, in its sole discretion, subject to the payment of an administrative fee).
 No order which the Company has accepted may be cancelled by the Buyer except with the written agreement of the Company.
 Please note that the Company does not have a process for receiving cash with orders.

-2.3 No order placed by the Buyer for CP Products shall be deemed to be accepted by the Company until a written delivery confirmation is issued by the Company or (if earlier) the Company delivers the Goods to the Buyer.
+2.3 No order placed by the Buyer for Goods shall be deemed to be accepted by the Company until a written delivery confirmation is issued by the Company or (if earlier) the Company delivers the Goods to the Buyer.

 3.1 Goods shall be delivered by the Company to nominated delivery points previously agreed in writing by the Company.
 The Buyer shall (at its expense) provide at the relevant delivery point adequate and appropriate equipment, and manual labour with appropriate health and safety training, for offloading of the Goods.